xullnn/ls_pull_over_push/210/answers.md

 answer:

 - First one is a function declaration, the second is a function expression
-- In second case, `sayHello` can only be invoked inside the function declaration body
+- In second case, `sayHello` can only be referenced inside the function declaration body

 What's the third way to define a function?